Seagate/cortx-experiments/Elasticsearch/Retrieve_docs_read.md

 ```python
 elastic_client.search(index="some_index", body=any_query)
 ```
+This is a basic way to call search.
+The search request body may contain many [parameters.](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-body.html#request-body-search-scroll)
 ## The helpers library’s scan() method

 scan() method is a part of the client’s helpers library, and it’s basically a wrapper for the aforementioned scroll() method.
 The **key difference** us that helpers.scan() will return a generator instead of a JSON dictionary response.